 There are a lot parallel languages or parallel extensions of sequential languages (functional, iterative, object-oriented, etc.).
 It would be too long to list all of them.
 We chose to point out those that were the most important to our mind.
-Notice that, except in [26], there is a lack of comparisons between parallel languages.
+Notice that, except in [30], there is a lack of comparisons between parallel languages.
 It is difficult to compare them since many parameters have to be taken into account: efficiency, scalability, expressiveness, etc.

-5.1 Programming Languages and Libraries for BSP like Computing

-Historically, the first library for BSP computing was the BSPLIB [21] for the C language; it has been extended in the PUB library [4] by adding subgroup synchronisations, high performance operations and migration of threads.
-For the GPU architectures, a BSP library was provided in [23] with mainly DRMA primitives close to the BSPLIB's ones.
-There is also MULTICOREBSP [35] which proposes MULTI-BSP style programming features.
-For JAVA, different libraries exist: the first one was [17], then in [29] a library has been designed with scheduling and migration of BSP threads-the scheduling is implicit but the migration can be explicit.
-The library HAMA [32] is implemented using a "MAPREDUCE-like" framework.
-We can also highlight the work of NESTSTEP [24] which is C/JAVA library for BSP computing, which brings nested computations capabilities in case of a cluster of multi-core but without any safety.
+5.1 Programming Languages and Libraries for BSP Like Computing performance operations and migration of threads.
+For the GPU architectures, a BSP library was provided in [26] with mainly DRMA primitives close to the BSPLIB's ones.
+There is also MULTICOREBSP [39] which proposes MULTI- BSP style programming features.
+For JAVA, different libraries exist: the first one was [20], then in [12] a library has been designed with scheduling and migration of BSP threads-the scheduling is implicit but the migration can be explicit.
+The library HAMA [36] is implemented using a "MAPREDUCE-like" framework.
+We can also highlight the work of NESTSTEP [27] which is C/JAVA library for BSP computing, which brings nested computations capabilities in case of a cluster of multi-core but without any safety.